santiagogonzalez-dev/fractal-nvim/README.md

   "colorscheme": "jetjbp",
   "modules": {
     "notifications": true,
-    "status": "hide-completely"
+    "status": "hide"
   }
 }
 ```

 ## Modules

-There's modules that change the behaviour of the config, for example `"status":
+You can check them out under `./fractal/fractal/modules`.
+To use enable them
-"hide-completely"` gets rid of the statusline at all, you can figure how
+from your `fractal.json` you just need to use the same name of the module and
-everything works by searching for `DESCRIPTION` and `setup` in the modules
+depending on the `setup()` you can either pass a `true` or a string for mapping
-located under `./lua/fractal/modules/*.lua`.
+which make this modules available.